-Revival is a nod to Kevin’s formative years, offering a proper version of the traditional Sunday dinner served family-style and executed with his precise techniques.
+Revival is a nod to Kevin’s formative years, offering a proper version of the traditional Sunday dinner.
 Following Kevin’s allegiance to Southern cuisine, Revival focuses on farm-fresh ingredients and a dining experience that reflects the traditions his own family follows.

 Watch the video below to learn more about Chef Kevin Gillespie and Revival.